Company Disclosure

 All Assets Up to 2.51% 0.14% Up to 2.65%

 Orion’s total TAMP fee is billed monthly in arrears.
-The valuation of the account, upon which the total TAMP fee is calculated, is based on the values as assessed by the custodian on the last business day of the calendar month.
+The valuation of the account, upon which the total TAMP fee is calculated, is based on the month-end account balance as of the last business day of the calendar month.

 For more information about the fees of a third-party investment manager or TAMP, clients should refer to the information provided by the IAR, including, but not limited to, the applicable program’s Form ADV Part 2A brochure, Wrap Fee Program brochure and applicable agreement(s).

-Clients may inquire at any time with the FFA IAR as to client-specific custodial charges.
+Clients may inquire at any time with the FFA IAR as to client-specific charges.

 Custodial account and other service fees: Our fees do not include brokerage commissions, transaction fees, and other related costs and expenses.
 You can incur certain charges imposed by custodians, third-party investment companies and other third parties.
 These include fees charged by managers, custodial fees, deferred sales charges, odd-lot differentials, transfer taxes, wire transfer and electronic fund fees, and other fees and taxes on brokerage accounts and securities transactions.
 Mutual funds, money market funds and ETFs also charge internal management fees, which are disclosed in the fund’s prospectus.
 These fees may include, but are not limited to, a management fee, upfront sales charges, and other fund expenses.
 Certain strategies offered by us may involve investment in mutual funds and/or ETFs.
 Load and no-load mutual funds may pay annual distribution charges, sometimes referred to as “12(b)(1) fees”.
 These 12(b)(1) fees come from fund assets, and thus indirectly from clients’ assets.
 We do not receive any compensation from these fees.
 All of these fees are in addition to the management fee you pay us.
 You should review all fees charged to fully understand the total amount of fees you will pay.
 Services similar to those offered by us are available elsewhere for more or less than the amounts we charge.
 Our brokerage practices are discussed in more detail under Item 12.